tz70s/carcar/README.md

 # Also, pass the number of client threads, the fake server also used to bench.
 cargo run fake [num_of_client_threads]
 ```

-## TODO
-1. Extend the threads model to be runtime controlled with sending different target.
-2. Extend the target destination into multiple.
-3. Migrate the configuration file into the main code.